Ahmad-b1995/AhmadCodes/README.md

 # AhmadCodes
-My own simple, static personal website feel free to use it for your own projects  👍
+My own simple, static personal website. feel free to use it for your own projects  👍